isaacye/SS2020V2_ML_Day2/README.md

 # SS2020_ML_Day2

 Day 2 will provide an overview of Artificial Intelligence with a focus on Deep Learning (DL) and Deep Neural Networks (DNN).
-We will have hands-on tutorials on several popular DL problems such as Linear regression and classfication cases.
-Mathematical background for supervised learning in DL will be discussed and fundamential foundation for advanced techniques will be built through step-by-step approaches.
-Hands-on exercises with PyTorch will be praciced on Google Colab platform and will be extended to run a DL code on GPU nodes in Graham system of Compute Canada.
+We will have hands-on tutorials on several popular DL problems such as Linear regression and classification cases.
+Mathematical background for supervised learning in DL will be discussed and fundamental foundation for advanced techniques will be built through step-by-step approaches.
+Hands-on exercises with PyTorch will be practiced on Google Colab platform and will be extended to run a DL code on GPU nodes in Graham system of Compute Canada.

 **Contents**
 * [Session 1](https://github.com/isaacye/SS2020_ML_Day2#Session-1) : Introduction to Deep Learning